 |New therapy to overcome fear of dentist

-There is hope for people who are afraid of going to the dentist.
-New research says counselling can help to overcome the fear of the dentist.
-The research from King's College in London focused on the effects of cognitive behavioural therapy (CBT) in treating dental phobia.
-The biggest fears patients have are of pain-relieving injections and the dentist's drill.
-Doctors believe that up to ten sessions of CBT can result in stress-free visits to the dentist and cure this phobia.
+There is hope for people around the world who are terrified of going to the dentist.
+New research says a course of counselling can help to overcome the fear of sitting in the dentist's chair.
+The research was conducted by King's College in London.
+It focused on the effects of cognitive behavioural therapy (CBT) in treating dental phobia.
+Researchers found that the biggest fears patients had were of pain-relieving injections and the dentist's drill.
+Doctors believe that between six to ten sessions of CBT can result in stress-free visits to a dental surgery and to cure this phobia.

-Over 10 per cent of people have anxiety about the dentist.
-This stops them from going for treatment.
-This means more dental problems, so the treatment will be more painful.
-Three per cent of patients in the research thought about suicide rather than seeing a dentist.
-The lead researcher said: "The primary goal of our CBT service is to enable patients to receive dental treatment without the need for sedation."
+Researchers say that 10 per cent of people suffer from extreme anxiety about the dentist.
+This stops many people from getting dental treatment.
+It also results in more dental problems because people delay going to the dentist until they have a toothache, so the treatment will be more painful.
+Three per cent of patients surveyed thought about suicide rather than seeing a dentist.
+Lead researcher, professor Tim Newton, said: "The primary goal of our CBT service is to enable patients to receive dental treatment without the need for sedation."